-The Speech Pathology Master’s program provides training in intervention and therapeutic techniques and in the tools used to assess communication and swallowing disorders.
-SLP academic learning is integrated with practicum experiences to help students acquire the skills needed to work with populations affected by developmental delay, autism, reading and writing impairments, aphasia, dementia, voice and fluency disorders, hearing impairments, craniofacial abnormalities, neurogenic speech disorders, and articulation and phonological disorders, among others.
-The program integrates sensitivity towards diversity in all its courses and clinical experiences.
+The Speech-Language Pathology Master’s program provides training for assessment and intervention in communication and swallowing disorders.
+SLP academic learning is integrated with practicum experiences to help students acquire the skills needed to work with populations affected by developmental delay, autism, reading and writing disorders, aphasia, dementia, voice and fluency disorders, hearing loss, craniofacial abnormalities, neurogenic speech disorders, and articulation and phonological disorders, motor speech disorders, among others.
+The graduate program integrates sensitivity towards linguistic and cultural diversity in all its courses and clinical experiences.

 2 years and 2 semesters (8 academic terms)

 Dr. Lizzette Roman, SLPD, CCC-SLP

 - The theoretical framework of our program complies with the standards set forth by the Council for Clinical Certification and the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).

 - The Speech and Language Pathology Master’s program shares the Goodman Center -Albizu University Clinic with the psychology program.
 Speech-Language Pathology graduate students from both programs work concurrently at the clinic to provide services and treatment to to children and adults with various disorders.

 - Our faculty has extensive work experience in a myriad of settings (e.g., hospitals, skilled nursing facilities, private practice, daycares, and public and private schools), providing students with the opportunity to learn about the different aspects of the profession from experts in the field.
 Our professors have been speakers at local, national, and international events.

 - The Speech Pathology Master’s courses are offered on our Miami campus, online, and in a hybrid modality.